Below are some answers to our most frequently-asked questions regarding e-scooters:

 Under state law, these are called "motorized scooters" (California Vehicle Code 407.5), but they are commonly referred to as “e-scooters.”
 They generally have two small wheels, a handlebar, a platform to stand on, and a small electric motor.

 Shared e-scooters are the newest transportation option for getting around Oakland.
 They are useful for short trips, and have the potential to help achieve the goals of OakDOT’s Strategic Plan, which calls for expanding access to shared mobility services, improving transportation choices, and minimizing parking demand, congestion and pollution.
 However, when used improperly e-scooters can obstruct sidewalks, curb ramps, and other portions of the public right-of-way.
-OakDOT is actively monitoring the use of shared scooters and is in the process of developing a permit system to regulate how they are used.
+OakDOT issues permits to qualifying scooter companies and is actively monitoring the use of shared scooters.

 2. Who owns and operates these e-scooters?

 E-scooters are owned and operated by private companies offering shared scooter programs.
 Riders can unlock a scooter via the company’s mobile phone application, use it for a short trip, and park it at their destination where other users can unlock them.
 Scooters are ideal for short trips and are meant to be used by many different people per day.
 For more information, visit the respective companies’ websites.

 3. Where are people allowed to ride and park e-scooters?

 E-scooter users are required to follow the rules of the road.
 Under state law, motorized scooter users should: